Alaskan Independence Party: Late 20th-century

 In 1990, former Republican governor Walter Joseph Hickel won the election for governor as a member of the Alaskan Independence Party, with Jack Coghill as his running mate.
 This was the first time since Alaska joined the union that a third-party candidate has been elected governor, until the election of Jesse Ventura in Minnesota in 1998, and then Bill Walker in Alaska in 2014.
 Hickel refused a vote on secession called on by a fringe group within the AIP loyal to Vogler's original vision.
 He rejoined the Republican Party in 1994, with eight months remaining in his term.

 Carl E. Moses, a businessman from Unalaska who had served in the Alaska House of Representatives from 1965 to 1973 as both a Republican and Democrat, was elected again to the House in 1992, running under the AIP banner.
 He was elected to a district comprising mostly the area between the Aleutian Islands and Bristol Bay.
-He switched his party affiliation back to Democrat at around the same time that Hickel switched, and continued to serve in the House until 2007.
+He switched his party affiliation back to Democratic at around the same time that Hickel switched, and continued to serve in the House until 2007.

 The party did not get involved in presidential elections until 1992, when it endorsed Howard Phillips, the candidate of the U.S. Taxpayers Party (now the Constitution Party).

 Post-Vogler

 Mark Chryson, the former Chair of the AIP, in 2008 said that "the Confederate states [should] have been allowed to separate and go their peaceful ways...The War of Northern Aggression, or the Civil War, or the War Between the States -- however you want to refer to it -- was not about slavery, it was about states' rights."

 The chairmanship of the AIP came to Lynette Clark about 2004.
-Also joining around 2001 was prolife activist and conservative public school teacher Bob Bird, who was a Pat Buchanan delegate at the 1996 GOP convention.
+Also joining around 2001 was anti-abortion activist and conservative public school teacher Bob Bird, who was a Pat Buchanan delegate at the 1996 GOP convention.
 Bird had run against Ted Stevens in the 1990 primary, when he first met Vogler.
 Bird's strong showing against Stevens, coupled with his friendship with one of statehood founders Jack Coghill, encouraged Hickel and Coghill to join the AIP.

 Bird assumed the role of Acting Chairman until he was confirmed at a Wasilla convention that fall, and continued as chairman at the Kenai convention in 2022.

 The Alaskan Independence Party sued the state of Alaska in 2020, seeking to overturn the results from a referendum where ranked-choice voting was implemented in Alaska's general elections.

-The AIP has embraced a "traditional family" message in the 21st-century.
+The AIP embraced a "traditional family" message in the early 21st-century.
 Chryson said the AIP is "for the traditional family -- daddy, mommy, kids."
-The party opposes the legalization of same-sex marriage.
+The party opposed the legalization of same-sex marriage.